-Addendum (06/6/2017): Patient called office to request a Vicodin HP prescription refill, claiming that shoulder pain was still severe.
-Current prescription should last until June 19, so patient was advised to make an appointment at that time.
+Addendum (06/2/2017): Patient left voicemail in general mailbox, requesting a Vicodin HP refill.
+Current prescription should last until appointment on June 19.
+Will reevaluate situation at that time.

 Addendum (06/19/2017): Patient was no-show for 10am appt.